danlabici/taskcluster-worker-checker/README.md

 **PLEASE** don't forget to select "`Allow edits from maintainers`" so we can have quicker merges!

 ## Did I break anything?
 This repository is running TravisCI to check each commit and pull request to make sure every change added to the script is playing nice.
+If you wanna check the status of a build, you can check our TravisCI repository page:

-If you wanna check the status of a build, you can check the our TravisCI repository page - [LAST BUILD](https://travis-ci.com/Akhliskun/taskcluster-worker-checker) for live logs or [BUILD HISTORY](https://travis-ci.com/Akhliskun/taskcluster-worker-checker/builds) page.
+[LAST BUILD](https://travis-ci.com/Akhliskun/taskcluster-worker-checker) for live logs or [BUILD HISTORY](https://travis-ci.com/Akhliskun/taskcluster-worker-checker/builds) page.

 ## The code Explained:
 `ignore_ms_{linux,windows,osx}` - Will be used to remove entries from the generated output.
 We don't want to see those!